lawrennd/old_talks/_policy/includes/data-as-a-convener.md

 are complex, and require a lot of deep thought.
-However, when communicating with others, unless they have the same in depth experience of mathematical modelling as the theoreticians, the models do not bring about good information coherehence.
+However, when communicating with others, unless they have the same in depth experience of mathematical modelling as the theoreticians, the models do not bring about good information coherence.
 Indeed, many computational models themselves are so complex now that no individual can understand the model whole.}